GeoNotes Cypress Hills and area

 Cryogenic (deep freezing) effects of the glacial climate on soils are noticeable on the West Block nunatak including solifluction (movement of wet soil down an already frozen slope), frost wedges, and freeze-thaw movement of pebbles.
 It should be noted when researching this article the more recent information showed three distinct unglaciated sections in the Cypress Hills; however, the extent of glaciation on the East and Center blocks is somewhat ambiguous.

 Glacial scientists using Greenland and Antarctic ice core samples can go back approximately 1.5 million years to obtain paleoclimate data.
 This gives them a continuous record that accurately defines changing climates by measuring variable concentrations of atmospheric gases trapped in air bubbles found in the ice core sequences.
 Dust, ash, and pollen in the core sequences are also important paleoenvironmental indicators.
 The data plotted in Figure 2 strongly suggests that natural CO2 is an excellent indicator for identifying the beginning and the end of glacial and interglacial cycles of the past 2.5 million years.
-The sudden rise of CO2 today (time 0) in Figure 2 may not be natural and could be a result of statistical exaggeration based on anthropogenic effects of climate modeling which may not reflect our current natural CO2 level.
-It should be noted that the observations at the CO2 monitoring stations at Mauna Loa, Hawaii, Canada, and around the world do show a slow rise in CO2 concentration over time; however, there is very little or no indication that there is an increase in temperature from the additional CO2 released into the atmosphere.
-Antarctic ice core samples seem to indicate when the planet warms, a rise in natural CO2 concentration follows as the oceans, the world's largest carbon sinks, warm up.
+The sudden rise of CO2 today (time 0) in Figure 2 may not be natural and could be a result of statistical exaggeration of climate modelling based on anthropogenic effects which may not reflect our current natural CO2 level.
+It should be noted that the observations at the CO2 monitoring stations at Mauna Loa, Hawaii, Canada, and around the world do show a slow rise in CO2 concentration over time; however, according to some climatologists, there is very little or no indication that there is an increase in temperature from the additional CO2 released into the atmosphere.
+Studies also show a CO2 increase beginning with the Industrial Revolution in the mid-18th century.
+Antarctic ice core samples strongly indicate when the planet warms, a rise in natural CO2 concentration follows as the oceans, the world's largest carbon sinks, warm up.
 The opposite is true when the planet cools.
+The additional CO2 then creates a warming or cooling feedback loop affecting the climate on a smaller scale.
+The release of natural CO2 from the oceans due to their warming may be the main source of CO2 and the manmade CO2 contribution may be minimal.

 There is disagreement and confusion in the scientific literature and among the public as to the CO2-temperature relationship and how much CO2 is actually anthropogenic.
 There are also conflicts over the heat source that drives the current CO2 levels and global warming temperatures, and the same would obviously be true for global cooling and lower CO2 levels.
-This relationship is not straightforward and requires more scientific investigation.
+The large and small climate cycles and events (El Nino and La Nina) are complex and their relationship is not straightforward.

 The glacial maximum cycles over the past 650,000 years are rhythmically occurring approximately every 100,000 years with an interglacial period lasting between 10,000 to 30,000 years.
 According to glacial experts, the data in Figure 2 suggests the ice age cycle may not be over yet, and that we are currently living at the peak of a natural CO2 cycle in an interglacial period (Holocene Interglacial) within an overall larger glacial cycle (the Laurentide glacial period) which began approximately 2.6 million years ago, the beginning of the Quaternary period.
 Within the Quaternary is the latest epoch, the Holocene epoch, which began at the end of the last ice age.
 The generalized accepted beginning of the Holocene varies with locality and is between 12,000-8,000 BP.